KaiNorberg/PatchworkOS/README.md

 free(id);
 ```

-> Note that the socket will persist until the process that created it and all its children have exited.
+> Note that the socket will persist until the process that created it and all its children have exited or the sockets directory is unmounted.
 Additionally, for error handling, all functions will return either `NULL` or `ERR` on failure, depending on if they return a pointer or an integer type respectively.
 The per-thread `errno` variable is used to indicate the specific error that occurred, both in user space and kernel space (however the actual variable is implemented differently in kernel space).

 Now that we have the ID, we can discuss what it actually is.
 The ID is the name of a directory in the `/net/local` directory, in which the following files exist: